ksfallon/Employee-Tracker/README.md

 - There is a case that ends the node js connection *connection.end()* when the case "QUIT" is called. - Also a default that will console log 'invalid action' if the answer.action is not something from the list.

 ## 4. Creating the VIEW connection queries in JS and MySQL
-1. I focus first on my *View* functions because I just needed to display a table with *console.table*
+1. I focused first on my *View* functions because I just needed to display a table with *console.table*
 2. A query holds the code that is used in **MySQL** to call certain functions from the values within the tables stored there.
 - To create the table I use the 'SELECT* function because I want to select specific values from specific tables.
 - The most basic is 'view all departments' and 'view all roles' because I do not need to connect tables with primary keys.
 My SELECT is as follows: